 There currently is a limited secondary market for the Offered Certificates, and there can be no assurance that such a market will continue, further develop or, if it does further develop, that it will provide investors with a sufficient level of liquidity of investment.
 The Underwriters will have no obligation to make a market in the Offered Certificates.
 Even if an Underwriter engages in market-making activities with respect to the Offered Certificates, it may discontinue or limit such activities at any time.
 In addition, the liquidity of the Offered Certificates may be affected by present uncertainties and future unfavorable developments concerning legal investment.
 Consequently, prospective investors should be aware that they may be required to bear the financial risks of an investment in the Offered Certificates for an indefinite period of time.
-See "Risk Factors - Investment Factors and Risks Related to the Certificates - There May be Limited Liquidity of the Certificates, Which May Limit Investors' Ability to Sell the Certificates".
+See "Risk Factors - General Risks - The Liquidity of the Certificates May be Limited - There May be Limited Liquidity of the Certificates, Which May Limit Investors' Ability to Sell the Certificates".